 Digital Trace Data.
 Descriptions of each type of digital trace data from the 5 platforms (Nintendo, Xbox, Steam, iOS and Android) and how those data will be collected are described in Table 1.

 Genre.
-Game genre will be obtained by cross-referencing game titles in the digital trace data with the Internet Games Database (igdb.com), which catalogues and categorizes games according to 19 distinct genres (e.g., Platformer, Role-playing (RPG), Simulation).
-Games may be assigned more than one genre.
+Game genre for Nintendo, Steam, and Android will be obtained by cross-referencing game titles in the digital trace data with the Internet Games Database (igdb.com), which catalogues and categorizes games according to 19 distinct genres (e.g., Platformer, Role-playing (RPG), Simulation).
+IGDB is, to our knowledge, the only database with complete metadata coverage of games across platforms that offers an API for programmatic data retrieval.
+The platform is crowd-sourced; community members can submit contributions (e.g., a new game or alternative categorization), which are vetted by admins and moderators before appearing in the database.
+The database is thus dynamic as some entries may change over time (although for popular games with many contributions this is rare); we will use the genres as they appear at the time of study completion.
+We will use the first and primary value of the “genres” field on IGDB as this is the most parsimonious categorization of games, and do not consider other variables such as “themes”.
+A complete list of genres on IGDB can be found in Appendix A.

-Platform.
-Each type of platform that the digital trace data was collected from (e.g., Nintendo, Xbox, Steam, iOS and Android).
+For Xbox games whereby we do not have the final title names, we map genre labels provided by Xbox onto the IGDB taxonomy.
+Xbox uses a 17-genre scheme on the Xbox store, overlapping substantially 23-genre system used by IGBD (e.g., the “platformer” genre on Xbox is mapped onto the “platform” genre on IGDB).
+The mapping from Xbox is shown in Appendix B.

 Panel Surveys

 Wellbeing.
-To assess wellbeing, we will use The Warwick-Edinburgh Mental Wellbeing Scale (WEMWBS; Tennant et al., 2007) is a standardized measurement tool designed to assess mental wellbeing in the general population.
-The WEMWBS consists of 14 positively worded statements, each reflecting aspects of mental wellbeing, such as positive thinking, relaxation, and the ability to deal with problems.
+To assess wellbeing, we will use The Warwick-Edinburgh Mental Wellbeing Scale (WEMWBS; Tennant et al., 2007), a standardized measurement tool designed to assess mental wellbeing in the general population.
+The WEMWBS consists of 14 positively worded statements, each reflecting aspects of mental wellbeing such as positive thinking, relaxation, and the ability to deal with problems.
 Respondents rate their experiences over the past two weeks on a 5-point Likert scale, ranging from "None of the time" to "All of the time."
 The scale is widely used in research and public health to monitor mental wellbeing, evaluate interventions, and inform policy decisions.

 Chronotype.
 To assess chronotype, we will use the Munich Chronotype Questionnaire (MCTQ; Roenneberg et al., 2003), a widely recognized self-report instrument that captures an individual’s natural sleep-wake patterns and circadian preferences.
 The MCTQ gathers detailed information about participants' sleep and wake times on both workdays and free days, enabling the calculation of various chronotype-related metrics.
 Among these, the Mid-Sleep on Free Days corrected for sleep debt (MSFsc) stands out as a key measure.
 MSFsc reflects the midpoint between sleep onset and wake time on free days—when individuals are free from work or social obligations—adjusted for the sleep debt accumulated during the workweek.
 This metric is a robust indicator of chronotype, with higher values signifying a preference for a later sleep phase (eveningness).
 MSFsc is particularly valuable for examining how chronotype moderates the relationship between late-night gaming and various sleep and wellbeing outcomes.